GovTechSG/adex-ug/User Guide/Browse Topic.md

 Information about the Status of **Adaptor**

-- Adaptor **Pending** - status where if any one of **Edit adaptor** form fields updated from UI will make the adaptor as pending status.
+- Adaptor **Pending** - status, if any one of **Edit adaptor** form input fields need to be updated from UI, then the status of the adaptor will be pending.

 ![Image not Available](/assets/Fig105_32.png)